joelynejacob/Connect-3/README.md

 # Connect-3
-Connect3 game in Python to be two-player or against computer AI based on the minimax algorithm
+Connect3 game in Python designed to be two-player or against computer AI based on the minimax algorithm

+To run Player vs AI game:

+`Connect-3$ python3 main.py human minimax`